Is Your Indoor Air Clean?

 - Have your air ducts tested for leakage and sealed to minimize the amount of unwanted air entering your home.
 Most duct systems leak as much as 30% of the systems air flow.
 These leaks can draw dirty, unhealthy air from your attic and allow it to enter your home.
 Also, both utility companies offer incentives to have this performed.

-- Have your air ducts professionally cleaned, after they are sealed, to remove any excessive dust or allergens that have built up in the duct system, which can lead to poor air quality.
+- Have your air ducts professionally cleaned, after they are sealed, to remove any excess dust or allergens that have built up in the duct system, which can lead to poor air quality?